bmish/eslint-doc-generator/README.md

 ## Usage

-Run the script from `package.json`:
+Run the script from `package.json` to start out or any time you add a rule or update rule metadata in your plugin:

 ```sh
 npm run update:eslint-docs